Using Coin Lockers in Fukuoka with Kids: A Family-Friendly Guide to Luggage Storage

 Locker Sizes and Prices: What Fits Your Family’s Gear

 Coin lockers in Fukuoka come in four standard sizes.
-Here’s what each one fits in real-world family terms:
+Here’s what each one fits in real-world family terms (prices verified April 2026):

-- Small (300–400 yen) — Fits a child’s backpack, handbag, or a bag of souvenirs.
-Good for stashing snacks and jackets you don’t want to carry around.
+Small 300–400 yen A child’s backpack, handbag, or a bag of souvenirs.
+Good for snacks and jackets you don’t want to carry.

-- Medium (400–600 yen) — Fits a cabin-sized carry-on (up to about 55 cm) or two children’s backpacks.
-This is the most popular family size.
+Medium 400–600 yen A cabin-sized carry-on (up to ~55 cm) or two children’s backpacks.
+The most popular family size.

-- Extra-large (700–1,000 yen) — Fits a large suitcase plus a daypack, or two carry-on bags side by side.
-Not available at every station — Hakata Station has the best selection.
+Extra-large 700–1,000 yen A large suitcase plus a daypack, or two carry-ons side by side.
+Best selection at Hakata Station.

 How to Use Coin Lockers Step by Step (No Japanese Needed)